-- Save money.
 By composting food waste, you greatly reduce the amount of material going into your trash dumpster.
 This means you can reduce the frequency of your trash pickups, and save money.
 In this way, one supermarket chain cut costs by more than $20,000 per store per year!

-- It's the law.
 If your business produces more than 1 ton of food waste per week, Massachusetts law says you can't throw it away with your trash.
 Not sure how much you produce?
 Take our free, 30-second waste assessment.
 You'll know if you're affected by the ban in 30 seconds (really!).
 If you are affected, you must divert your food scraps from the trash.

-- It's the future.
 Every year, Massachusetts produces enough food waste to fill 20 Fenway Parks.
 Our landfills are running out of space, and we can't continue to bury this huge amount of nutrient-rich material.
 Composting accelerates its breakdown and returns it to nature, helping to grow the trees, gardens, and crops of tomorrow.

 Enforcement of the food waste ban is increasing every month, and if your business does not comply, you will be fined and flagged for noncompliant environmental practices by the MassDEP.
 If your business is not affected (produces less than one ton of food waste per week), you are not beholden to the ban, although you might still want to compost.
 Many businesses compost voluntarily, as they can still stand to save money and it's the right thing to do for the environment.